 - Cut each pumpkin in half.
 Refer to the recipe photo as a guide.
 Leave the innards intact.
 Once cooked, it will be easier to take out.

 - Set pumpkin halves on the smoker or grill away from the fire.
-Add wood chunks to generate the type of smoke you desire.
+Add wood chunks to generate the type of smoke you prefer.
 Smoke pumpkins for 1 to 1 1/2 hours.
 No more.
 If the flesh is not tender enough, move to your oven and cook for an additional 20-30 minutes at 350 degrees F.